Tazaf/ionicitude/README.md

 });
 ```

-**You should still follow rules #2 et #3.
+**You must still follow rules #2 et #3.
 Otherwise, your world will not load correctly and you won't know why, because Wikitude does not throw an error if the file does not exists...**

-In the and, your files organization should look like this:
+In the end, your files organization should look like this:

 ```
 application-root/
 	...
 	www/
 		...
-		wikitude-worlds/
+		wikitude-worlds/ **Or whatever name you like**
 			world-foo/
 				index.html
 				... some other files or folders ...